hydroper/as3parser/crates/as3_parser/README.md

 # ActionScript 3 parser

-> **NOTICE:** Only the tokenizer of this crate is done.
-The rest is a work-in-progress.
+> **NOTICE:** The parser is almost finishing (excluding tests).
+A verifier will be futurely implemented.

-An ActionScript 3 parser and verifier written in the Rust language.
+An ActionScript 3 parser written in the Rust language.

 ## Requirements